MECLabTUDA/MUKNO/README.md

 Overview

-This codebase was published along with our IPCAI 2019 submissions
+This codebase was published along with our submissions

     "Towards an automatic preoperative pipeline for image-guided temporal bone surgery".(IPCAI 2019) "Planning for Flexible Surgical Robots via Bézier Spline Translation".(RA-L 2019)